flexanalytics/flexit-docs/docs/deploy.md

 5. Reboot EC2 instance

-> **Warning** If you stop the instance, the public IPv4 will change and you will need to `cd /var/lib/cloud/scripts/per-instance` and then `sudo ./update_nginx_listener.sh` to update the NGINX server_name.
+> **Warning** If you do NOT have Elastic IP configured on the EC2 instance and stop the instance, the public IPv4 will change.
+If this happens, you will need to `cd /var/lib/cloud/scripts/per-instance` and then `sudo ./update_nginx_listener.sh` to update the NGINX server_name.
+To avoid this, you can either "Reboot" from the AWS console or call `sudo reboot` on the instance.

 6. Open FlexIt URL and check version in top right Help > About